-Small and medium business (SMB) owners, CEOs, and executives often find themselves spending a lot of their time on administrative tasks.
-It's easy to know why.
-Technology has automated many functions previously handled by an assistant.
+Small and medium business (SMB) owners, CEOs, and executives often spend a lot of their time on administrative tasks.
+Technology has automated many functions previously handled by an assistant, so many businesses have eliminated the position.

 Examples include:

-As tech tools have become ubiquitous, the expectation is that executives should be self-sufficient and able to shed the cost of an admin.
-The problem with this so-called self-sufficiency is that it comes at the cost of a lot of time.
-Consider these numbers:
+As tech tools have become ubiquitous, executives are expected to be self-sufficient and able to shed the cost of admin.
+The problem with this so-called self-sufficiency is that it comes at the cost of time.

-More and more executives turn to virtual assistants (VAs) —remote and often offshore workers that provide admin services on-demand— to bridge the gap between a full-time assistant and doing everything themselves.
-The virtual assistant industry grew by some 40 percent in 2020, in part because the work-from-home mandates made hiring off-site workers of all types more acceptable.
+More and more executives are turning to virtual assistants (VAs)—remote and often offshore workers who provide admin services on demand—to bridge the gap between a full-time assistant and doing everything themselves.
+The virtual assistant industry grew by some 40 percent in 2020, partly because the work-from-home mandates made hiring off-site workers of all types more acceptable.

 Virtual Assistant Services

-If you're an SMB exec looking for a virtual assistant, you can now find all kinds of options for how to engage one or more VAs for your business.
+If you're an SMB exec looking for a virtual assistant, you can now find various options for engaging one or more VAs for your business.
 Let's look at four different types of virtual assistant services and what they offer (or don't) for SMB executives.

 1. Freelance Virtual Assistant

 You can hire an individual virtual assistant as a freelancer working from home using a job board or community platforms like Nextdoor.
-You aren't really using a service in the traditional sense, and it is really more like hiring an employee.
+You aren't really using a service in the traditional sense; of all the types of virtual assistant services, this is the most like hiring an employee.

 You have to vet, interview, train, and manage the freelancer you choose, including providing payroll, taxes, and other overhead.